Table of Contents

 Tips to enhance your efforts

-• It will help you get different perspectives into all the processes which could help you improve them.
-For example, youth volunteers could give great tips to the marketing team for social media efforts.
+- It will help you gain different perspectives on all the processes, which could help you improve them.
+For example, youth volunteers could give great tips to the marketing team on social media efforts.

-• In case someone leaves, it will make it easier for people from other roles to replace them and ensure your campaign is not affected.
+- If someone leaves, it will be easier for people from other roles to replace them and ensure your campaign is not affected.

 There are two ways you can ensure transparency among staffers:

-1. Conduct staff-wide meetings regularly – These could be in-person meets or virtual conferences over Zoom to discuss the plans of each team on a regular basis.
+- Conduct staff-wide meetings regularly – These could be in-person meetings or virtual conferences over Zoom to discuss the plans of each team regularly.

-2. Set up an internal communications platform – A Slack channel for instance.
-Staffers can post highlights and raise issues too so others can step in to help.
+- Set up an internal communications platform—a Slack channel, for instance.
+Staffers can post highlights and raise issues, too, so others can step in to help.

 4. Create marketing collateral

-In case you don’t have the content for the posts (for example, a personalized thank you shout out to a big donor on social media), create templates that you can fill content in later.
+If you don’t have the content for the posts (for example, a personalized thank you shout out to a big donor on social media), create templates that you can fill in later.

 Tips to enhance your efforts